the-sleepingfox/Exclusive-Diary-Store/readme.txt

 # my watch store
-This is a Flask-based my watch store website incorporates a functional shopping cart and Stripe Checkout API integration, allowing users to browse and purchase items securely.
+This is a Flask-based my watch store website incorporates a functional shopping cart, allowing users to browse and purchase items securely.
 Additionally, it includes user-friendly login and registration authentication features